tagRomanceHero's Reward

 Jeff laid there in shock as he listened to the doctor trying to sound encouraging without promising anything.
 The hit he took in the head from the pipe had given him a concussion.
 It had caused hemorrhaging and swelling that was putting pressure against his optic nerve.
 The temporary part was what scared him, nobody was sure if it would be OK in a week, a month, a year, or maybe never.
 The doctors considered surgery, but because it could be risky, preferred using medication and time to deal with it for now.

 They had his eyes bandaged, even though the vision loss was total at this point.
 There had been some improvement in the three days he had been hospitalized, but not enough to be sure he would make a full recovery.
-The doctor let him know that if he didn't make significant improvement in the next few days that they would have to consider surgery to relieve the pressure.
+The doctor let him know that if he didn't make significant improvement in the next few days, they would have to consider surgery to relieve the pressure.

 The blood loss from the chest wound almost killed him, but turned out to be far less serious than the concussion.
 The cut wasn't too deep, so there wasn't severe muscle damage.
 The doctor warned him not to try saving any more damsels in distress for a while, but said he would make a full recovery in a relatively short period of time.
 They thought his condition would keep him there for two or three weeks, if there were no complications from the head injury.
-After explaining everything that had happened and what to expect, the doctor left.
+After explaining everything that had happened and what to expect, he excused himself.
 He motioned for Jeff's sister Katy to follow him out of the room.

 "Good, then assuming we can treat this without surgery, we should know a lot more in a week or so.
 We'll keep a close watch on his progress and I'll let you know if there are any changes in his condition."